 Whale watching in California is a beloved and unique experience for tourists and locals alike.
-The Pacific Coast is the perfect spot to do so, as some of the largest and most incredible sea mammals make their way to and through various spots of the coast of California during their migratory journeys, often spotted feeding, playing, and even mating.
+The Pacific Coast is the perfect spot to do so, as some of the largest and most incredible sea mammals make their way to and through various spots of the coast of Southern California during their migration seasons, often spotted feeding, playing, and even mating.
 Not far off the coast, there is so much to see on a whale watching tour.

-To determine whale season for whale watching, it is best to first research the specific species of whale you’d like to see.
-Fortunately, whale season can include almost any time of the year if you know where to go.
+To determine whale season for whale watching, it is best to first research the specific species of whale you’d like to see and when whale migration season is in Southern California.
+Fortunately, whale watching season in Southern California can include almost any time of the year if you know where to go.
 Southern California in particular is known to have spectacular year round whale season, with a number of different species making an appearance at different points.

-For those interested in viewing gray whale whale season, dolphins and humpback whale season, for example, it is generally recommended that you participate in a whale watching tour in Southern California during the whale season of January and April.
+For those interested in viewing gray whale whale season, dolphins and humpback whale season, for example, it is generally recommended that you participate in a tour during whale watching season in Southern California between January and April.
 During these winter months, these whales have made the long journey from the chilly waters of Alaska, and are headed towards the warm, tropical waters of Mexico.

 In addition to their spot, different whales can be identified during whale season based on the shape, size, and location of their dorsal fins.
 For example, orcas will have triangular dorsal fins that can reach heights of up to 6 feet on males.
 Gray whales, on the other hand, have smaller dorsal ridges.
 When whale watching during whale season, you can also have luck identifying various whale species by looking at their tail flukes.
 Humpback whale tail flukes often feature distinctive marks on the underside of their tails, and the tail fluke of a gray whale can reach a span of up to 10 feet.